Sign up

 Zapatista, Grainger Street & Ridley Place

 A Mexican mainstay in Newcastle since opening its first restaurant on Ridley Place in 2012, Zapatista opened a second branch on Grainger Street a couple of years later and is a go-to for taco lovers.
-Choose from soft flour tortillas or gluten-free crispy corn tacos customised to your liking with a choice of fillings – beans, salsa and salad included.
+Order one of their soft flour tortillas and customise to your liking with a choice of fillings –chargrilled chicken, pulled beef brisket and three bean chilli included.

 Taco Bell, Grainger Street